Partial Transcript: Do you see your father's role, and your own role as historical phases of the same process?

-Segment Synopsis: Dr. King explains the civil rights strategies of his father's times and those of his times, as well as where the movement is headed.
+Segment Synopsis: Dr. King explains the civil rights strategies of his father's times and those of the contemporary era, as well as the future of the movement.

 Segment Synopsis: Dr. King explains what the next steps will be for the "negro" in the United States

-Keywords: Gandhi; the "negro" responsible for pulling himself up by the bootstraps
+Keywords: Gandhi; Responsible for pulling himself up by the bootstraps"; The "negro"

 Segment Synopsis: Dr. King tries to explain his actions in regard to accusations from other "negro" leaders.

 Subjects: African Americans Civil rights movements Nonviolence Whites